-Get a pot, a pan, and a food processor (or a blender as both work).
+Get a pot, a pan, and a food processor (or a blender as both works).
 Use older vegetables or fruit as they as easier to mash.
 Add everything to your pan and add water until you achieve your desired consistency.

 Interesting in learning more?
 Check out our baby making food guide by clicking here.

 Instead of buying a stationary crib, buy a Playard or a Pack n’ Play type arrangement.
 They both make things MUCH more mobile and can save you a TON of money.

 Having a consistent sleeping area can also do wonders for keeping your baby comfortable in foreign homes (e.g., sleeping over at an aunt’s or uncle’s).